tdwg/vocab/documentation-specification.md

 Current terms that are no longer valid SHOULD have the property owl:deprecated with a literal value of "true" datatyped as xsd:boolean.
 Note that in this context, a "current" term does not necessarily mean that it is recommended or valid for use.
 Rather, it means that the term IRI can be dereferenced by a client that wants to obtain information about it.
 If a deprecated term has been replaced by another term, the property dcterms:isReplacedBy MUST be used to link the deprecated term to its replacement, and the term dcterms:replaces MUST be used to link the replacement to the deprecated term.

-Term versions SHOULD have the property dwcattributes:status with possible values of "recommended" (for the most recent term version of a term that is currently valid), "superseded" (for term versions having more recent versions), or "deprecated" (for the most recent version of a term that is no longer valid).
+Term versions SHOULD have the property tdwgutility:status with possible values of "recommended" (for the most recent term version of a term that is currently valid), "superseded" (for term versions having more recent versions), or "deprecated" (for the most recent version of a term that is no longer valid).
 As is the case for all described resources, previous and subsequent versions SHOULD be linked using dcterms:replaces and dcterms:isReplacedBy.
 This includes cases where the replacement for a version of a deprecated current term is a version of a current term with a different URI.

 **4.5.3.1 Example metadata showing the status of terms (non-normative)**